Intellectual property and translation - our approach

 In the past, we met this obligation by taking our share of any revenue or equity generated when Wellcome-funded IP was commercialised, and then reinvested it for the public good.
 But we want to provide greater support to the translation of IP, and to recognise and reward those organisations that do so.
-Under our new arrangements, any university that generates revenue from translation can apply to keep our share to support future translational activities in their organisation, or to improve equitable access.
+Under our new arrangements, any university that generates revenue from translation can apply to keep our share to support new translational activities in their organisation, or to improve equitable access.
 Organisations can do this when they submit their annual IP report to Wellcome

 Information on the revenue that has been retained by organisations to date: